Information for those interested in learning how to become a licensed child care provider in Idaho.

-Idaho law sets the basic framework for licensing, but local city and county governments can establish and enforce their own licensing requirements.
+Idaho law sets the basic framework for licensing, but city and county governments can establish and enforce their own licensing requirements.
 Local ordinances or participation in certain programs may require you to be licensed even if you meet exemption criteria.

 Need a license